 You can also use additional props like blocks or bolsters under the feet to raise your feet and deepen the stretch.

 The seated twist is a lovely pose at the end of your chair yoga session, as it neutralizes the spine after all the extension and flexion.
 Sit sideways on your chair with both feet facing the side.
-Bring the leg closest to the back of the chair other the other leg, crossing the thighs.
+Bring the leg closest to the back of the chair over the other leg, crossing the thighs.

 Sit tall and take a deep breath in.
 As you exhale, slowly twist your body towards the back of the chair and grab onto the backrest while you hold the twist for three to five breaths.
 When you release, turn your body to the other side to gently twist the other way.